jazzband/django-simple-history/docs/admin.rst

     SIMPLE_HISTORY_PERMISSIONS_ENABLED = True

-Using Django's simple permissions system, you can assign historical model permissions to specific users and groups of users in the same way as you do for other models.
+Using Django's simple permissions system, you can assign historical model permission to specific users and groups of users in the same way as you do for other models.

 If you are using ``Django 2.1`` or greater, the new ``view`` permission is particularly useful.
 Suppose you want to configure a user to have ``(`view`, `add`, `change`, `delete`)`` permissions for model ``Question`` but do not want the user to be able to use the history of ``Question`` to revert back to a previous instance as described above.